ByteDevelopment/BytePanel/README.md

 # BytePanel

 A self-hosted, lightweight **game-server management panel** built with Flask.
 Launch, monitor and control game servers straight from a slick dark-glass web UI — with live graphs, a colorized console, a file manager and per-server resource limits.

+Warning: Default Admin usernaem and password is admin admin

 > Designed for small game hosts, home labs and anyone running Minecraft, Valheim, Terraria, Python bots or any custom process.
 All data is stored in a simple JSON file — no database server required.